Nondiscrimination Rights

 The right to protections against discrimination.

-Federal law makes it illegal for qualifying employers (see jurisdictional thresholds for OFCCP and coverage for EEOC) to discriminate against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy), gender identity, sexual orientation, national origin, age (40 or older), disability, genetic information, citizenship or immigration status, or service member or veteran status.
-For employers who are federal contractors and subcontractors, it is also illegal to discriminate against those who inquire about, discuss, or disclose their compensation or that of others, subject to certain limitations.
+Federal law makes it illegal for qualifying employers to discriminate against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy and related conditions), national origin, age (40 or older), disability, genetic information, citizenship or immigration status, or veteran status.

-Discrimination can also occur when you and the person who discriminated against you share a protected characteristic like race or national origin.
+Discrimination can occur when you and the person who discriminated against you share a protected characteristic such as race or national origin, among others.

 You generally have a right to protection from discrimination regardless of your immigration status, although, in some cases, immigration status may limit the remedies that you’ll be able to obtain.